-<a href="http://2cyr.com/decode/">Universal Cyrillic decoder</a>
+<a href="https://2cyr.com/decode/">Universal Cyrillic decoder</a>

 About the program

-You may find this site usefull, if you have recieved some texts that you believe are written in the Cyrillic alphabet, but instead are displayed in some strange combination of bizarre characters.
+You may find this site useful, if you have recieved some texts that you believe are written in the Cyrillic alphabet, but instead are displayed in some strange combination of bizarre characters.
 This program will try to guess the encoding, and if it does not, it will show samples, examples of all encoding-combinations, so as you will be able to select the good one.

-If the translation isn't successfull (still the text is not in Cyrillic but in the same or other unintelligible characters), you can choose from the newly created select-listbox the variant that is in Cyrillic (if there are more than one, select the longest).
+- If the translation isn't successful (still the text is not in Cyrillic but in the same or other unintelligible characters), you can choose from the newly created select-listbox the variant that is in Cyrillic (if there are more than one, select the longest).
 By pressing the button OK you will have the correct text converted.

-If the text is not totally converted, try all other variants in Cyrillic from the select-listbox.
+- If the text is not totally converted, try all other variants in Cyrillic from the select-listbox.

-The analyzed and converted text is limited to 25 KiB.
+- The analyzed and converted text is limited to 100 KiB.

-A 100% precision is not always achieved - in a conversion from a codepage to another code page, some characters may be lost, like the Bulgarian quotes or rarely some single letters.
+- A 100% precision is not always achieved - in a conversion from a codepage to another code page, some characters may be lost, like the Bulgarian quotes or rarely some single letters.
 Some of this depends on your Windows Clipboard character handling.

-The program will try a maximum of 6776 variants in two or three levels: if there had been a multiple encoding like koi8(utf(cp1251(utf))), it will not be detected or tested.
+- The program will try a maximum of 7245 variants in two or three levels: if there had been a multiple encoding like koi8(utf(cp1251(utf))), it will not be detected or tested.
 Usually the possible and displayed correct variants are between 32 and 255.

-If a part of the text is encoded with one code page, and another part - with another code page, the program could recognize only one of the parts at a time.
+- If a part of the text is encoded with one code page, and another part - with another code page, the program could recognize only one of the parts at a time.

-Please notice that this freeware program is created with the hope that it would be usefull, but has no warranty, not even an implied warranty for fitness for any particular use.
+Please notice that this freeware program is created with the hope that it would be useful, but has no warranty, not even an implied warranty for fitness for any particular use.
 Please use it at your own risk.